PCB Assembly Graphic

 Prototype overmolding achieves the same result by fabricating two separate molds.
 The first prototype mold is used for injection molding the rigid substrate part.
 The second prototype mold is used for overmolding the softer elastomer over the rigid substrate.

 After setting up the first prototype mold in the molding machine, a quantity of substrates is molded and allowed to cool and shrink.
 Then the second prototype mold is set up in the molding machine.
-Rigid substrates are manually placed into the second prototype mold, and the softer elastomer material is overmolded onto the rigid substrate.
+Rigid substrates are manually placed into the second prototype mold, and soft material is overmolded onto the rigid substrate.

 A unique form of overmolding is a specialized molding machine with two injection barrels.
 This allows two different plastics to be injected into the mold, allowing for molding a single part containing layers of each plastic.
 Few applications require co-injection molding.
 An improved food container requires one plastic for assembly to a lid and a second plastic that functions as an oxygen barrier.